 View the pediatric outpatient handbook»

-In the Weeks before Surgery
+In the Weeks Before Surgery

 Support for Patients and Families

-Prior to the Day of SurgeryPrior to the day of your child’s surgery, you may need to complete the following steps:
+Prior to the day of your child’s surgery, you may need to complete the following steps:

 There are two things you should do the day before your child is scheduled for surgery.
 First, find out what time your child’s surgery will begin and what time you need to arrive.
 A nurse from Children’s Memorial Hermann Hospital will call you the afternoon prior to surgery to give you instructions and the most up-to-date information regarding surgery and arrival times.
-Second, it is very important for your child to follow the food and drink restrictions outlined below.
+Second, it is very important for your child to follow the food and beverage restrictions outlined below.

 Surgery Times May Change